 A Previous Marriage of 10 Years or Longer

 Here's one more factor for singles to consider: If you were ever married and that marriage lasted at least 10 years, you may be eligible to collect benefits on your ex-spouse's work record.
-In this case, think about your Social Security claiming decision more like a married individual would.
+In this case, think about your Social Security claiming decision more as a married individual would.
 You might be able to use a spousal benefit for a few years, then switch to your own benefits, or vice-versa.
 Such strategies will boost your lifetime income.